Eric Clapton: The Yardbirds and the Bluesbreakers

 In October 1963, Clapton joined the Yardbirds, a rhythm and blues band, and stayed with them until March 1965.
 Synthesising influences from Chicago blues and leading blues guitarists such as Buddy Guy, Freddie King, and B.B.
 King, Clapton forged a distinctive style and rapidly became one of the most talked-about guitarists in the British music scene.
 The band initially played Chess/Checker/Vee-Jay blues numbers and began to attract a large cult following when they took over the Rolling Stones' residency at the Crawdaddy Club in Richmond, London.
 They toured England with American bluesman Sonny Boy Williamson II; a joint LP album, recorded in December 1963, was issued in 1965.

-Clapton has appeared at the Royal Albert Hall in London over 200 times since his first appearance there in 1964..
+Clapton has performed at the Royal Albert Hall in London over 200 times since his first appearance there in 1964.

-Yardbirds' rhythm guitarist, Chris Dreja, recalled that whenever Clapton broke a guitar string during a concert, he would stay on stage and replace it.
+Yardbirds' rhythm guitarist Chris Dreja recalled that whenever Clapton broke a guitar string during a concert, he would stay on stage and replace it.
 The English audiences would wait out the delay by doing what is called a "slow handclap".
 Clapton's nickname of "Slowhand" came from Giorgio Gomelsky, a pun on the slow handclapping that ensued when Clapton stopped playing while he replaced a string.
 In December 1964, Clapton made his first appearance at the Royal Albert Hall in London, with the Yardbirds.
-Since then, Clapton has performed at the Hall over 200 times, and has stated that performing at the venue is like "playing in my front room".
+Since then, Clapton has performed at the Hall over 200 times, and has stated that performing there is like "playing in my front room".

 In March 1965, Clapton and the Yardbirds had their first major hit, "For Your Love", written by songwriter Graham Gouldman, who also wrote hit songs for Herman's Hermits and the Hollies (and later achieved success of his own as a member of 10cc).
 In part because of its success, the Yardbirds elected to move toward a pop-orientated sound, much to the annoyance of Clapton, who was devoted to the blues and not commercial success.
 He left the Yardbirds on the day that "For Your Love" went public, a move that left the band without its lead guitarist and most accomplished member.
 Clapton suggested fellow guitarist Jimmy Page as his replacement, but Page declined out of loyalty to Clapton, putting Jeff Beck forward.
 Beck and Page played together in the Yardbirds for a while, but Beck, Page, and Clapton were never in the group together.
-They first appeared together in 1983 on the 12-date benefit tour for Action for Research into multiple sclerosis with the first date on 23 September at the Royal Albert Hall.
+They first appeared together in 1983 on the 12-date benefit tour for Action for Research into multiple sclerosis, with the first date on 23 September at the Royal Albert Hall.